Erasiel/algds-eng/sample_tests/sample_test_02/sample_test_02.md

 ### Task 4 - Network Rebuild

 The country of Madeupland wants to rebuild its internet network from scratch.
-The requirements towards the new network is simple: it has to have a path between all pairs of cities, and it has to be as cheap as possible.
+The requirements towards the new network are simple: it has to have a path between all pairs of cities, and it has to be as cheap as possible.

 The design committee creates a map of every city in the country and connects cities that can be connected with regular networks.
 They calculate and note down the cost of building each of the possible connections and are appalled at how expensive the project is going to be.